Associate of Applied Science (A.A.S.)

 - Part-time students should consult their faculty advisors regarding appropriate course sequences.

-- BIO 231, BIO 232, HLT 230 and PHI 220 courses may be required by some four-year universities for those pursuing the B.S.N.
+- HLT 230 and PHI 220 courses may be required by some four-year universities for those pursuing the B.S.N.
+Students planning to transfer to VCU should take HLT 230.
 Students should consult their selected four-year university and their nursing faculty advisor for guidance.

 - Transfer to Four-Year Colleges and Universities – Students should consult their academic advisors and their intended transfer institutions for specific direction in course selection.
 Required courses for any major at four-year institutions may vary.